hawkstein/second-round/README.md

 ## Description

 This is a simple app without authentication that displays a users mortgage status and a list of mortgage products they have available.
 It represents a typical feature within an app we whitelabel for a mortgage lender.

+`tickets/` contains the description for your task in this test.